WhitepapersProduct and Market Focused Whitepapers

 Security Labels are a key component of systems providing security, particularly for military and government use where they are used to provide protective marking on information and as the basis for access control.
 Security Policy controls the detailed structure of security labels and how they are used to provide access control.
 This whitepaper explains Isode's open standards approach to supporting security policies in extremely complex environments.
 It also shows how our tools can be used to support simple environments using open standards, avoiding the need for a proprietary approach.

+When using digital signatures in secure applications, Public Key Infrastructure (PKI) is used to validate digital signatures with a sequence (trust chain) of certificates from the local trust anchor to the certificate of the entity being validated.
+Each of the certificates in the trust chain needs to be checked in order to verify that it is currently valid.
 This whitepaper looks at the options for checking certificates and considers issues with each of these.
-It then looks at the new Online Certificate Status Protocol (OCSP) and HTTP capabilities found in Isode's R16.2 version of M-Vault, that directly support standardized certificate checking options and the benefits of this integration.
+It then looks at the Online Certificate Status Protocol (OCSP) and HTTP capabilities provided by Isode's M-Vault product, that directly support standardized certificate checking options and the benefits of this integration.
 Finally, the paper looks at supporting PKI for deployments on constrained networks, and shows how this can be cleanly addressed.

 When using STANAG 5066 to communicate over HF Radio and Wide Band HF (WBHF), transmit speed and other parameters can be modified to optimize performance.
 This paper describes ongoing Isode research on possible new approaches to give better performance for traditional and modern applications.